spring-projects/spring-data-cassandra/README.md

 _Note: The code in the ``spring-data-cassandra`` module is a work in progress and is not yet functional._

 We are actively working on its completion, but wanted to make the lower level Cassandra template functionality available to the Spring and Cassandra communities.

+_Note: we are considering consolidating both modules into one for convenience._

 #### Best practices